rcrews/docs-website/runtime/7.0.0/data-access-howto.md

     description: >-
       Describes how to control the number of concurrent connections and parameters required by Hive 3

+  - title: Using the Cost-based Optimizer in Hive
+    url: using-cbo-in-hive/index.html
+    #this is a submap, so I don't think it needs a description for the foyer page

   - title: Configuring Apache Hive Metastore
     url: hive-metastore/index.html